 Accessing any online content you want at consistent speeds seems like it should be every internet user’s right, but many governments and corporations disagree.
 Internet service providers manipulate what you can access and at what speeds to line their pockets.
 Find out how net neutrality has changed over the years and how it looks now.

-Without net neutrality, ISPs can charge big corporations for putting their traffic into “fast lanes” or even censor their competitors.
-Imagine this: Your ISP has a deal with Company X, but not Company Y. As a result, they make Company X's content work fast and throttle your connection to Company Y's content.
+If there was no net neutrality, ISPs could charge big corporations for putting their traffic into “fast lanes” or even censor their competitors.
+Imagine this: Your ISP has a deal with Company X, but not Company Y. As a result, they make Company X’s content work fast and throttle your connection to Company Y’s content.
 It’s so annoying that you can no longer stand it – you switch to Company X. You think that it was your decision, but in reality you were forced to choose them by the dela they struck with your ISP.

 Net neutrality advocates argue that regulations are needed to encourage innovation and maintain healthy competition.
 It gives the underdogs a chance to build their businesses and compete with the big guys.
 Without net neutrality, websites such as YouTube, Netflix, or Facebook would’ve never become what they are now.
 Internet traffic would’ve been dominated by corporations who had paid ISPs for “fast lanes” to eliminate their smaller competitors.